cormas/documentation/KernelClasses.md

 The root class of CORMAS entities of models.

-Should implement methods: destroyed, init
+- Abstract methods: destroyed, init
+-
 Subclasses must implement the following messages:

 Instance protocol: